arskom/spyne/README.rst

 The test script should first install every single library that Spyne integrates with to the current directory.
-You should have a python development envrionment already set up so that packages like lxml can compile.
+You should have a python development envrionment already set up so that packages like lxml can be compiled.

 Getting Support